Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Completeness

 This story is familiar: it is standard to represent a lattice using sets of prime filters.
 However, making this work is not trivial.
 It is interesting to highlight three reasons for this: \begin{enumerate*} \item We must account for $\tall$, of course.

 This is extra structure and our treatment uses properties of nominal sets and the $\new$-quantifier in subtle ways.
-See the discussion opening Subsection~\ref{subsect.filters}. \item Zorn's Lemma is related to the Axiom of Choice, which can cause difficulties with nominal sets because it may lead to non-finite support (our definition of a nominal set from Definition~\ref{defn.nominal.set} requires finite support).
+See the discussion opening Subsection~\ref{subsect.filters}. \item Zorn's Lemma is related to the Axiom of Choice, which can cause difficulties with nominal sets because it may lead to non-small support (our definition of a nominal set from Definition~\ref{defn.nominal.set} requires small support).

-We will find ourselves using elements which do have a permutation action---we are still within nominal techniques---but the elements do not necessarily have finite support.
+We will find ourselves using elements which do have a permutation action---we are still within nominal techniques---but the elements do not necessarily have small support.
 This is unusual.
 See Remark~\ref{rmrk.p.not.finite.support}. \item Once these difficulties are navigated, we must still give points (prime filters) an $\amgis$-algebra structure.

 There is no reason to expect prime filters to behave well and support an $\amgis$-algebra structure. `By magic', it just works: see Lemma~\ref{lemm.bus.filter}. \end{enumerate*} A final technical hurdle is generated by our intended application of giving semantics to the untyped $\lambda$-calculus.
 In effect, this means that we want to consider lattices with a substitution action over themselves, in a suitable sense, whence the notion of \emph{impredicativity} developed in Subsection~\ref{subsect.impredicative.nom.dist.lat}.
 As usual for impredicative definitions, care is needed.
 Yet, once these definitions and results are in place, the main result Theorem~\ref{thrm.pp.iso} becomes quite natural.